vishu1912/Solar-gesture-app/README.md

 I Built this using the below prompt with further enhancements to get here.
-You will need to adjust things as per your liking to enhance
+You will need to adjust things as per your liking to enhance.

+To get started Login at https://aistudio.google.com/apps and use the below prompt.
+I used Gemini 3 Flash Preview

 # Use Prompt